 Some include safety features as standard not usually found at this low price and up to 258 miles per full charge.

-Some get even less expensive with a $7,500 federal tax credit, although not all qualify.
+A $7,500 federal tax credit, makes some even less expensive, although not all qualify.

 2023 Chevrolet Bolt – $26,500